Reloadable prepaid travel cards are useful for those who can’t or don’t want to use credit cards.

 In regards to fees, there is very little competition between the two, with both offering mostly fee-free transactions as well as nearly identical overseas ATM withdrawal fees.

 Both offer fee-free reload by bank transfer; for BPAY reloads, it’s free with Qantas Cash and 0.5% with Velocity Global Wallet.
-Qantas Cash also offers the option of reloading via debit card for a 1% fee.
+Qantas Cash also offers the option of reloading via debit card for a 1% fee, which will be reduced to 0.5% from 1st July 2018 onwards.

 The features of both cards are relatively similar, with Velocity Global Wallet having the edge for usability by offering the ability to change your PIN both online and through the app, rather than having to call the Qantas Cash Customer Service Centre or use a Redicard ATM to make the change.